WordPress

 Service-Based Business Bookings

 Manage client waitlists for fully-booked services, consultations, or appointment slots.
+Collect leads even when your calendar is full.

 Example: Agency collecting leads when consultation calendar is full